top of page

 And the best part: RED Track feedback doesn't replace formal evaluations when you need them.
 If anything, it makes them easier!
 Our users have clean, structured baseline data already in place, and a proven feedback infrastructure to build upon.

-The process at a glance
+Our feedback process at a glance:

-Consistency builds very deep insights over time
+Consistency is the key it builds very deep insights over time

 Once you take a consistent approach to feedback, you can analyse results across lots of comparable situations to understand what works for your organisation.
 You can compare by topics, formats, delivery styles, and timing to see what resonates with your different audiences.
 This helps you make better investment decisions going forward.

-There are many other benefits to using RED Track Feedback, which are outlined here: RED Track Feedback | Swick Learning
+There are many other benefits to using RED Track Feedback, which are outlined here: The power of independent feedback processes in training and learning programs